MisterCoffey/MisterCoffey.github.io/_posts/2017-07-28-BaseballCorrelations.md

 So why is there no correlation between speed and pay?
 When I asked my learned friends on social media, the consensus was that speed is age related, and younger players are simply paid less than seasoned veterans.
 Indeed, many are subject to the Major League Baseball League [minimum salary](https://www.statista.com/statistics/256187/minimum-salary-of-players-in-major-league-baseball/), which was $507 million in 2016.

 Compare for example, rookie [Jose Peraza](https://www.baseball-reference.com/register/player.fcgi?id=peraza004jos) of the Cincinnati Reds with seasoned veteran [David Ortiz](https://www.baseball-reference.com/players/o/ortizda01.shtml) (“Big Papi”) of the Boston Red Sox.
-Peraza earned the league minimum in 2016, and stole 21 bases.
-In contrast, Big Papi earned $16 million, but stole a paltry two bases.
+In 2016, Peraza earned the league minimum and stole 21 bases.
+In contrast, Big Papi earned $16 million that year, but stole a paltry two bases.
 Therefore, if you want to get paid, it probably pays to stick around long enough in baseball to slow down.

 ![Papi](../images/Correlations/BigPapi.png)